 Visit the museum and partially excavated prehistoric Indian village at Anasazi State Park, located in the town of Boulder, Utah, on Scenic Byway 12.

 Anasazi State Park is in the picturesque town of Boulder on State Route 12.
 Group and individual picnic areas are available.
+Magnolia’s Food Truck is located at the Park.
+They serve breakfast and lunch from 9 am to 4 pm March through October.
 There is no available camping.

-Permits and Passes.
-A Multiple Park pass is available for $70.
-The permit is valid for the current calendar year, for up to seven people with a private vehicle.
-The Five-Day Pass is $15 and allows day-use entrance to most Utah state parks for five consecutive days.
+$100 park annual pass.
+Good until 12/2022 for up to seven people with a private vehicle.
+The five-day pass is $15 and allows day-use entrance to most Utah state parks for five consecutive days.